ultraego4/website/content/posts/programming/tools/2024_01_28_cmake_intro.md

  1. cmake | run it where CMakeLists.txt is!!!, generates the build files
  2. cmake --build | run it in the corresponding build directory!!!, builds based on the generated build files example
- - CMakeLists.txt in prject root, cwd=project/build/Release(build-type) then cmake -G "Ninja" -DCMAKE_BUILD_TYPE=Release ../..
+ - CMakeLists.txt in project root, cwd=project/build/Release(build-type) then cmake -G "Ninja" -DCMAKE_BUILD_TYPE=Release ../..
  - cmake --build .

 **Cmake flags**